 With regard to waste generated by the activities of the companies of the ENAV Group and managed by third parties, a process of monitoring the correct fulfilment of regulatory and contractual obligations is carried out, generally through the provision of documentation for waste disposal carried (fourth copy of the form).
-During 2021, moreover, specific training courses were prepared and delivered on several environmental issues of interact to the ENAV Croup, including the management of waste through the coftware application.

-issues of interest to the ENAV Group, including the management of waste through the software application in use, while and specific training courses for environmental auditors have been launched.
+During 2021, moreover, specific training courses were prepared and delivered on several environmental issues of interest to the ENAV Group, including the management of waste through the software application in use, while and specific training courses for environmental auditors have been launched.